Stephan2001/SecurityPOE/README.md

 ```

 ALTERNATIVELY for backend
 You can use the docker file to run the backend.
-Will need to create .env file however, an example has been provided.
+Will need to create .env file however, an example file has been provided.
 If you want to use myne, message me for IP whitelisting
 For frontend2:
 ```bash
 cd backend